nishantkarve/mlops/ML Pipelines scripts/mlopsv2.md

 ![My Image](images/image52.png)

 In the IAM console, on the Identity and Access Management (IAM) pane, under Access management, choose Roles.
-Under the Roles pane, in the search bar, paste the Execution role text that you copied in Step 1.
-Under Role name search results, choose the role displayed.
+Under the Roles pane, in the search bar, paste the Execution role text that you copied in Step A. Under Role name search results, choose the role displayed.

 ![My Image](images/image53.png)